-1.3.1.2 Types of measuring programmes
+3.1.2 Types of measuring programmes

 Owing to the transition to the new ISKO2 database model there are some modifications as concerns the terminology of the types of the stations used earlier to correspond with the state of the art.
 ISKO2 defines the locality (measuring site).
 Each locality operates one or more measuring programmes.
-The list of measuring programmes used in 2005 is given in the following table.
+The list of measuring programmes used in 2007 is given in the following table.

-Code of measuring programme Measuring programme Type of measurement Interval of sample collection Analogue values collection and treatment М manual manual \geq 24 hours all manual, processing in laboratory А automated continuous 10 min., 30 min., 1h, 3 h (0.5-3 h) automatic collection and processing in measuring site К combined manual and semiautomatic \leq 3 hours partly automatic collection and evaluation on the measuring site and partly processing out of the measuring site Р РАН manual \geq 24 hours all manual, treated in laboratory Н PAH within project solution manual \geq 24 hours all manual, treated in laboratory Т heavy metals in SPM manual \geq 24 hours all manual, treated in laboratory 0 heavy metals in PM 10 , manual \geq 24 hours all manual, treated in laboratory 5 heavy metals in PM {2.5} manual \geq 24 hours all manual, treated in laboratory V VOC manual \geq 24 hours all manual, treated in laboratory D PD - passive samplers manual \geq 7 days all manual, treated in laboratory letter 1: abbreviation for the region;
+Code of measuring programme Measuring programme Type of measurement Analogue values collection and treatment М manual manual all manual, processing in laboratory А automated continuous automatic collection and processing in measuring site К combined manual and semiautomatic partly automatic collection and evaluation on the measuring site and partly processing out of the measuring site Р PAH manual all manual, treated in laboratory Н PAH within project solution manual all manual, treated in laboratory Т heavy metals in SPM manual all manual, treated in laboratory 0 heavy metals in PM{10} , manual all manual, treated in laboratory 5 heavy metals in PM {2.5} manual all manual, treated in laboratory V VOC manual all manual, treated in laboratory D PD -passive samplers manual all manual, treated in laboratory letter 1: abbreviation for the region;

-1.3.1.3 Codes of localities and measuring programmes
+3.1.3 Codes of localities and measuring programmes